| Distribution Types |

 - Cost of distribution partners

-Today, many companies use a mix of different distribution channels; as an example, you could augment a direct sales force, that calls on and services large established accounts, with agents, covering smaller customers and performing new business prospecting.
+Today, many companies use a mix of different distribution channels.
+As an example, you could augment a direct sales force, that calls on and services large established accounts, with agents, covering smaller customers and performing new business prospecting.
 There are other combinations of distribution channels appropriate for your business.

 Your Bottom Line